-Navicat allows you to synchronize connection settings, queries, aggregation pipelines, snippets, model workspaces, BI workspaces and virtual group information from Navicat, other Navicat family members, different machines and different platforms.
+Navicat allows you to synchronize connections, queries, snippets, models, workspaces and virtual groups from Navicat, other Navicat family members, different machines and different platforms.
 You can use Navicat Cloud to host the files.
 Or, if you have installed our another product, Navicat On-Prem Server, in your environment, you can hosts everything in-house.